josephfosco/transport/doc/player-map.md

       -  instrument-info - the instrument for this event
       - :volume - the volume level of this melody event.
 A value between 0 and 1
 * :melody-char - a map of melody characteristics
-    + continuity - hom continuous the melody will be
+    + continuity - how continuous the melody will be
         - 0 - discontinuous (all rests)
         - 9 - continuous (few rests)
     + density - melody density